DavidEssel/Configure-Active-Directory/README.md

 </p>
 <p>
-Next Login to DC and verify Client-1 shows up in Active Directory Users and Computers (ADUC) under "Computers" container on root of the domain.
-Set up remote desktop for non-admin users on Client-1. log in as the domain admin and open system properties, click "remote desktop" and allow "domain users" access to it so you can log in as a normal non-admin user.
-Next create a bunch of additional users and attempt to log into Client-1 as one of them (good for businesses that have thousands of employees or schools that have thousands of students).
-Login to DC-1 as admin, open Powershell_ise as an administrator, create a new file and paste the contents of the script into it.
-Run the script and observe the accounts being created.
-After, open ADUC and observe the accounts in OU and attempt to login as one on Client-1.
+Login to DC, verify Client-1 appears in Active Directory Users and Computers (ADUC) under "Computers" of the domain.
+Remote desktop for non-admin users/Client-1. log in as domain admin > system properties, click "remote desktop" allow "domain users" access to normal non-admin user Login.
+Create additional users > attempt to log into Client-1 (thousands of employees/thousands of students).
+Login to DC-1 as admin, open Powershell_ise as administrator, create new file /paste the script into it.
+Run script and observe accounts being created. open ADUC and observe accounts in OU, attempt to login as one on Client-1.
 </p>
 <br />